nci/gsky/Documents/ows/README.md

 - PowerPoint Presentation (\*.pptx):
 	- Open in Power Point 2016 or later.
 	- Click 'Slide Show' on menu bar.
-		- Normally it will auto run the slide show, but it could be too fast or too slow to your liking.
+		- It will auto run the slide show, but it could be too fast or too slow to your liking.
 	- Uncheck 'Use Timings' (optional) to manually control the timings.
-	- Click "From Beginning" or the "slide show icon" on the bottom status bar.
+	- Click "*From Beginning*" or the "*Slide show icon*" on the bottom status bar.
-	- The *.pptx file is editable, if you wish to add anything (e.g. *AAAARRRGHHHH!*)
+	- The \*.pptx file is editable, if you wish to add anything (e.g. *AAAARRRGHHHH!*)

 - PowerPoint Slide Show (\*.ppsx):
 	- Open in Power Point 2016 or later.
 Slide show will start automatically.